 The real part of the potential is obtained by the Fourier transform of the retarded/advanced propagator while the imaginary part comes from the symmetric propagator in Keldysh representation.
 Explicitly, we have\cite{Laine:2006ns,Dumitru:2009fy} \bqa \mathrm{Re}\,V^{\rm p}(\hat{r})& =& -g^2 C_F \int \frac{d^3 \mathbf{p}}{(2\pi)^3} \left( e^{i {\mathbf{p}} \cdot {\mathbf{r}}}-1 \right) \frac{1}{p^2+m_D^2}=- \alpha_s \bigg(m_D+\frac{e^{-\hat{r}}}{r}\bigg)\, , \\ \mathrm{Im}\,V^{\rm p}(\hat{r})& =& -g^2 C_F \int \frac{d^3 \mathbf{p}}{(2\pi)^3} \left( e^{i {\mathbf{p}} \cdot {\mathbf{r}}}-1 \right) \frac{-\pi T m_D^2}{p(p^2+m_D^2)^2}=- \alpha_s T \phi_2(\hat{r})\, , \eqa where

 Notice that for the real part, the $r$-independent term is divergent and we have subtracted a vacuum contribution $1/p^2$ in the integrand to get a finite result.
-As compared to the vacuum case, the Coulombic behavior at small distances gets screened and a non-zero imaginary contribution appears.
-However, the above perturbation theory is not capable to deal with the medium corrections to the string contribution in the Cornell potential which will be considered by constructing phenomenological models and discussed in next section.
+As compared to the vacuum case, the Coulombic behavior at small distances gets screened and a nonzero imaginary contribution appears.
+However, the above perturbation theory is not capable of dealing with the medium corrections to the string contribution in the Cornell potential which will be considered by constructing phenomenological models and discussed in the next section.